AOsaili/JS_RESNET/Readme.md

-# Real-Time Object Detection Web Application
+# JavaScribt image recognition using ResNet

 A Flask web application that performs real-time object detection using ResNet50 and device camera.